valak74200/holbertonschool-hbnb/test_report.md

 # HBnB API Testing Report
-## Date: Thu Feb 27 10:33:39 CET 2025
+## Date: Sun Mar 16 16:48:00 CET 2025

 ## Overview
 This report contains the results of black-box testing performed on the HBnB API endpoints using cURL.
+It includes tests for basic API validation, JWT authentication, and admin permissions.

+## API Validation Tests

 ### Create User